 If you buy a disability rider with your life insurance, you won’t be required to pay your policy’s premiums in the event of a disability that prevents you from working.
 In such a situation, your life insurance coverage would continue, but you will no longer have to pay the premiums while you cannot work.
 Think of it as an extra layer of protection in a worst-case scenario.

 Are There Restrictions?

 There are a few limitations.
 You will not be able to purchase a disability rider if you are over the age of 65 or have pre-existing conditions.
 Most disability riders require a waiting period of up to 6 months before the waiver of premium kicks in.
-Also, note that every insurance policy has its own definition of "totally disabled," so it is important to look at your specific policy to see what will be covered.
+Also, note that every insurance policy has its own definition of what constitutes “totally disabled,” so it’s important to look at your specific policy to see what will be covered.

 Do I Really Need One?

-Disability riders don't make sense for everyone but can give you peace of mind against the unexpected.
+Disability riders don’t make sense for everyone, but it can give you peace of mind against the unexpected.
 With so many options to consider, shopping for a life insurance policy can feel overwhelming.
-So, we’re always here to help you find the best fit for you.
+So, we’re always here to help you find the best fit.
 At Ethos, we make it easy.